stggh/PyAbel/doc/transform_methods/fourier_expansion.rst

     abel.Transform(myImage, method='fourier_expansion', direction='inverse').transform

-Note that the forward `fourier_expansion` Abel transform is not yet implemented in PyAbel.
+Set `direction='forward'` to obtain the forward Abel transform.

 If you would like to access the `fourier_expansion` algorithm directly (to transform a right-side half-image), you can use :func:`abel.fourier_expansion.fourier_expansion_transform()`.